tully-t/Sours/README.md

 - In System Settings -> Appearance -> Icons, select Sours and click Apply (lower right)
 - It may be necessary to log out and log back in or restart to fully apply the icon theme (icon caches are stubbornly persistent)

+### Sours-Full-Color
+To install the same theme with a colorful system tray, perform the above steps for Sours-Full-Color.tar.gz

 ### For Dolphin to use the provided symbolic icons for named folders (like Downloads or Github) it may be necessary to:
 - Right-click the folder and open Properties